leonstel/leonstel.github.io/recursive_tree_part2.md

 Hiding a branch means collapsing its child leafs when clicking on the arrow like shown in the intro image.

 ```
-// This will be the leaf object after prepping the raw data.json
+// This will be the leaf objects within the data tree after prepping the raw data.json
 // Type Leaf
 {
   name: String                  // category name